 Viewed on an elementary level, OAuth 2.0 defines the following workflow:

-Authenticate with the Authorization Server, and get an Authorization Code
+Authenticate with the authorization server, and get an authorization code

-Request from the Authorization Server a set of Access and Refresh Tokens
+Request from the authorization server a set of access and refresh tokens

-Using the Access Token, Request Restricted Resources from the Resource Server
+Using the access token, request restricted resources from the resource server

-Periodically use the Refresh Token to get from the Authorization Server a new Access Token
+Periodically use the refresh token to get from the authorization server a new access token

-The Access Token is set to have an expiration date, and the lifetime of one token varies with the implementation.
+The access token is set to have an expiration date, and the lifetime of one token varies with the implementation.

-Given that OAuth 2.0 gets also a bad rap from security experts for the many loose ends in the specification and the potential for abuse and misrepresentation of the caller, it is conceivable that further versions of the standard will come up in the next years.
-For that matter alone, it would serve you well to follow the development of the standard and how service providers like FitBit follow up with it.
+Given that OAuth 2.0 also gets a bad rap from security experts for the many loose ends in the specification and the potential for abuse and misrepresentation of the caller, it is conceivable that further versions of the standard will come up in the next years.
+For that matter alone, it would serve you well to follow the development of the standard and how service providers like Fitbit follow up with it.

-In the case of FitBit, they announced support for OAuth 2.0, but there was no clear detail of implementation available at the time of writing this chapter.
+In the case of Fitbit, the company announced support for OAuth 2.0, but there was no clear detail of implementation available at the time of writing this chapter.
 If you need to deliver your application right now, you should write services following the current OAuth 1.0a standard, but also be ready to provide upgrades to your app that will use the OAuth 2.0 services when they become public and well documented.

-Consider that we went through a rather complex process to implement (in part) the OAuth 1.0a for the FitBit API in its current version; looking back at the code, it wasn’t all that bad.
-Writing code for OAuth 2.0 is likely to be easier, at least because you won’t need to sign every request, and you can re-use much of this code: in fact you will have to, because for a good while you will have to live in both worlds, as FitBit transitions the API from OAuth 1.0a to OAuth 2.0.
+Consider that we went through a rather complex process to implement (in part) the OAuth 1.0a for the Fitbit API in its current version; looking back at the code, it wasn’t all that bad.
+Writing code for OAuth 2.0 is likely to be easier, at least because you won’t need to sign every request, and you can reuse much of this code: in fact you will have to, because for a good while you will have to live in both worlds, as Fitbit transitions the API from OAuth 1.0a to OAuth 2.0.

-As mentioned in the beginning of this chapter, the transition from old to new is a gradual process for most APIs.
-Your application will be alive and well for a good period of time while you will have the time to study, implement, test, and deliver an upgraded version of your app that supports OAuth 2.0.
-What is most likely to happen is that FitBit will offer specific services only on OAuth 2.0, so for that reason alone you will have to upgrade your app to support it as soon as it becomes available.
+As mentioned at the beginning of this chapter, the transition from old to new is a gradual process for most APIs.
+Your application will be alive and well for quite a while, and you will have the time to study, implement, test, and deliver an upgraded version of your app that supports OAuth 2.0.
+What is most likely to happen is that Fitbit will offer specific services only on OAuth 2.0; so, for that reason alone, you will have to upgrade your app to support it as soon as it becomes available.

 Summary

-We learned in this chapter how to build an API to communicate with the FitBit API, and implement a few calls that get and set health data.
+We learned in this chapter how to build an API to communicate with the Fitbit API and implement a few calls that get and set health data.
 Since this API, as most APIs out there, is under constant development, you might need to implement new or different calls to the API to do what we did here, as well as add support for OAuth 2.0 for the new API version, but the basic principles remain the same.